-Uptime Kuma Alternative
+Uptime Kuma vs openstatus

 Openstatus and Uptime Kuma are both open-source uptime monitoring tools, making this a comparison between two projects with shared values but different architectures.
 The fundamental difference is the hosting model: Uptime Kuma is self-hosted only — you run it on your own server and it monitors from that single location.
 Openstatus is available both as a managed SaaS and for self-hosting, and checks from 28 regions worldwide.